Blue-Wall-Group/BlueWallGroup-wiki-archive/Current-Product-Deliverable.md

 This contribution is awaiting feedback as of 4/20/2018 after two patch sets.

 #### Description:
-In the QuizGame extension, several `<h1>` elements were present on a single page of the extension.
-For accessibility and semantics reasons, all of these `<h1>` tags needed to be changed into `<h2>`'s.
+MediaWiki HTML standards specify that HTML there must not be more than one `<h1>` heading per page in order to facilitate accurate screen reader navigation of the page, to maintain a separation between navigation and content, and to maintain a logical heading structure.
+Previously, the home page of the MediaWiki QuizGame extension contained was structured entirely with `<h1>` headings.
+Thus, all those headings needed to be changed to `<h2>` elements in order to comply with the standards mentioned above, and remove this accessibility issue.

 #### Visuals:
 Since this improvement consisted of only semantic HTML changes it involved no visual changes or representation.